osg-htc/technology/docs/software/git-software-development.md

 #### Reference any relevant tickets

-Code changes often are related to a JIRA ticket, for instance SOFTWARE-1234.
+Code changes often are related to a Jira ticket, for instance SOFTWARE-1234.

 By referencing the name of a ticket in your pull request, it provides a convenient way to look into the background context for the change; and later